UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

--->> (smol sub-archetype: works best when mult is low)
+-->> (smol sub-archetype: works best when mult is low) {
     - ITEM:
     If multiplier is less than 2, gain +2 mult and earn $1.

     - ITEM:
     If multiplier is less than 2, gain +2 mult and +10 bonus

     - ITEM:
     If multiplier is less than 2, gain +10 bonus

+## TODO: I dislike these items.
+### can we do something better?
+The *goal* is to make low-mult a viable strategy
+}

 - ITEM:  Auto-reroll ticket